Rugby gaining some ground in scrum for sporting cash

 In comparison, Ronaldo earns around 33.8 million pounds a year at Real Madrid.

-One factor that could increase awareness of the sport would be a player cutting across sporting lines, in the mould of former England football player David Beckham or Swiss tennis player Roger Federer.
+One factor that could increase awareness of the sport would be a player cutting across sporting lines, in the mould of former England soccer player David Beckham or Swiss tennis player Roger Federer.

 New Zealand's Carter, who is the highest points scorer in Test match rugby and arguably the sport's greatest player in his position, Australia's Israel Folau and Ireland's Jonathan Sexton are all heroes at home and in the rugby world.